arrowtype/fonttools-intro/README.md

 For end-users, the most common font file types are `TTF` and `OTF` (typically the latter are more specifically `CFF` or `CFF2` files).
 The biggest technical difference between `TTF` and `CFF` files is how they store glyph shapes. `CFF` fonts store glyphs as *Cubic* Bézier curves, which are similar to curves you may be familiar with from the pen tools of apps like Adobe Illustrator, Sketch, & Figma – these curves have two “offcurve points” between all main “oncurve” points. `TTF` fonts use *Quadratic* Bézier curves, which can have one to many offcurve points between oncurve points.
 The two formats also take different approaches to data compression and hinting, and have pros & cons in different software.
 However, both types are OpenType fonts, and both share many of the same data tables.

 `TTF` and `OTF` files are called *binaries* because they are made up of code that is not human-readable.
-Font designers don’t work (typically) work directly in binaries.
+Font designers don’t (typically) work directly in binaries.
 Instead, they work in source files which are often `.glyphs` (for [GlyphsApp](https://glyphsapp.com/)) or `.ufo` (the open-source format Unified Font Object, which is most commonly edited in [RoboFont](https://robofont.com/)).
 While `.glyphs` files can include multiple font sources to make up a single font family, `.ufo` sources are individual files, and `.designspace` files describe how multiple UFOs make up a given font family.

 From these sources, binary files like OTF & TTF can be exported/built.
 For fonts on the web, these OTF/TTF files can then be further compressed into web-specific formats (the standard of which is now `woff2`).